You have a great social life, a beautiful girlfriend, a lot of free time and a great job you love.

 - Don’t eat too much fruit

-- Try to eat well 80% of the time
+- Try to eat well 80% of the time, is actually easier than doing it 100% of the time

 When trying to start eating healthy always remember that it’s for life and cheating here and there’s no big deal when looking at the big picture.